Tracking the funded status of pension plans as at August 31, 2020

-This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2018.
-For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2018.
-The estimate of the solvency liabilities reflects the new CIA guidance for valuations effective June 30, 2019 or later.
+This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2019.
+For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2019.
+The estimate of the solvency liabilities reflects the CIA guidance for valuations effective June 30, 2020 or later.
 The following graph shows the impact of three typical portfolios on plan assets and the effect of interest rate changes on solvency liabilities of medium duration.

-During the month of August, Canadian universe bonds, Canadian long-term bonds, Canadian long-term provincial bonds, Canadian equity markets as well as alternative investments showed positive returns.
-However, global equity markets (CAD) showed negative returns.
-With a return of 1.8%, the low volatility portfolio (LDI1) outperformed the highly diversified portfolio (HD) (0.9%) and the 60/40 portfolio (0.8%).
+During the month of August, Canadian equity markets, global equity markets (CAD) as well as alternative investments showed positive returns.
+However, Canadian universe bonds, Canadian long-term bonds and Canadian long-term provincial bonds showed negative returns.
+With a return of 0.9%, the 60/40 portfolio outperformed the highly diversified portfolio (HD) (0.7%) and the low volatility portfolio (LDI1) (-0.7%).

-The prescribed CIA annuity purchase rates decreased while the commuted value rates used in the calculation of solvency liabilities increased for the first 10 years and decreased after 10 years during the month.
-As a result, the solvency liabilities increased by 1.7% for a medium duration plan.
-For this type of plan, an investment in the 60/40 or in the HD portfolio resulted in a decrease of the solvency ratio, while an investment in the LDI portfolio resulted in an increase of the solvency ratio.
+The prescribed CIA annuity purchase rates increased while the commuted value rates used in the calculation of solvency liabilities remained stable during the month.
+As a result, the solvency liabilities decreased for a medium duration plan.
+For this type of plan, an investment in the 60/40, in the HD and in the LDI portfolio resulted in an increase of the solvency ratio.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.